AkashaRojee/portfolio/README.md

 **Notes:**

-* So far, only the mobile version has been built.
-Please, view the website in mobile view.
+* Both the mobile and the desktop version have been built.
+The website can be viewed in either view.

-* Main does not contain the contact form yet.
+* Main only contains the mobile version and not the desktop version yet.

-* Contact form is currently under review.
+* Desktop version is currently under review.

 ## Authors